Valentines Day Wines for Your Special Someone

 If you and that special person have enjoyed wines together, what are the preferences that have emerged?

 - If your partner loves Bordeaux, for example, Valentine’s Day is probably not the best time to serve one of your own favorite wines from Burgundy!
-It’s about the other person, and your shared favorite wines.
-That’s how you will show that you have been listening, and heard your partner’s opinions about favorite wines.
+It’s about the other person and your shared favorite wines.
+That’s how you will show that you have been listening, to and hearing your partner’s opinions about favorite wines.
 (Don’t worry.
 You’ll probably have a nice bottle of Burgundy served at your next birthday!)
 Look back on pleasant occasions.
 What wines were served, and what was your partner’s opinion of them?
 Few things are so genuinely flattering as to remember an opinion, and then to serve that wine – “Do you remember when we enjoyed this wine, at that little French restaurant in the East Village?”

 - But what if you have just met?
 There has been no time for traditions to form.
 You know that your friend always orders white wines, for example, perhaps a glass of Chardonnay, but there is no special favorite wine.
-You could certainly say that you had noticed that preference for Chardonnay, and it seemed that a nice Chablis (William Fèvre “Les Champs Royaux” 2012 $21) would be fitting.
+You could certainly say that you had noticed that preference for Chardonnay, and it seemed that a nice Chablis (William Fèvre “Les Champs Royaux”) would be fitting.
 It is a pleasant, tasty wine, a genuine Chablis, and would be a compliment to your partner.
-Or, a taste preference for a Bordeaux blend could lead to a range of choices, such as Château Berliquet, an excellent St. Emilion grand cru (2010 $36).
+Or, a taste preference for a Bordeaux blend could lead to a range of choices, such as Château Berliquet, an excellent St. Emilion grand cru.
 If the year that you met happens to be an excellent vintage year, like 2009 or 2010, that is a fine way to start a wine tradition with special meaning!

 - Valentine’s Day is often the right time for serving champagne.
 But champagne comes in various styles, not to mention a price range from reasonable brut to pricey vintage champagnes.
 Does your special person have a favorite champagne that you have enjoyed together previously?
-If so, problem solved, and your thoughtfulness will be noted.
+If so, the problem is solved, and your thoughtfulness will be noted.
 If not, perhaps it’s time to begin a new tradition.
 You’ll find that often rosé champagne is thought appropriate for Valentine’s Day.
-The best rosé champagnes are quite pricey, and vintage bottles even more so.
+The best rosé champagnes are quite pricey, and vintage bottles even more.
 An alternative is a quality bottle of rosé wine, not overly sweet, try a bottle of Sasha Lichine’s excellent Château d’Esclans (“Whispering Angel” ).
-And for champagne, why not start a new tradition with a bottle from a fine Champagne firm, such as Taittinger, that ranges from nonvintage brut ($40) to rarer vintage bottling?
+And for champagne, why not start a new tradition with a bottle from a fine Champagne firm, such as Taittinger, that ranges from nonvintage brut to rarer vintage bottling?
 All tend to be in the lighter style that goes well with the wine’s effervescence.

 Who knows – you may be starting your very own Valentine’s Day traditions!